 Package Equipment

 Scout Alarm offers several Scout Pack options for those looking to save a bit of money by purchasing equipment in bundles.
-All packs come with a Scout hub featuring 4G cell service and a built-in siren, access monitors, motion detectors and RFID key fobs.
+All packs come with a Scout hub featuring 4G cell service and a built-in siren, access monitors, motion detectors, and RFID key fobs.

 Conclusion

 We know that there is a lot of information here.
 We wanted to provide the most complete guide to home security systems possible and give you the widest variety in both professional and DIY home security systems.
-We sincerely hope we have made your search a bit easier and look forward to providing you with relevant and up to date information on all things home security.
+We sincerely hope we have made your search a bit easier and look forward to providing you with relevant and up-to-date information on all things home security.